6 telltale signs that it’s time for a package redesign.

 Whether you’re a boutique producer or a multi-million case global brand, the time will inevitably come for a package redesign.
 For better or for worse, market success simply doesn’t allow for stagnancy – it demands change to keep up with trends, expanded product lines, and maintain engagement with your core consumers.

-This recent article for Wines & Vines that Jane Firstenfeld interviewed me for touches on the main reasons to consider a redesign.
-Jane is a contributing editor and has been a member of the Wines & Vines family for over 30 years.
+In this article for Wines & Vines that Jane Firstenfeld interviewed me for in May 2014, I touch on the main reasons to consider a redesign.
 I’ve highlighted the talking points from our conversation below:

 - New competitors have entered the marketplace.
 As new categories become more popular and trendy, more competitors will by vying for a piece of the action.
 A redesign can make your brand stand out in the crowd.